YuxianliDH/yuxianli.github.io/_pages/about.md

 <p align="right"> - Paul R. Ehrlich </p>

-Software written by humans tends to be unreliable and insecure.
+Software systems written by humans tend to be unreliable and insecure.
 My research interests focus on developing practical techniques and tools that can help improve the reliability and security of software systems (mainly system software such as compilers and Linux kernel).
 I am quite interested in developing advanced automated approaches, based on program analysis techniques such as fuzzing and symbolic execution, to resolve labor-intensive engineering tasks, e.g., automatic bug finding and exploit generation.

 ## Recent News